-San Mateo County has one air quality monitoring station in Redwood City and the San Carlos Airport.
+San Mateo County has two air quality monitoring stations in Redwood City and the San Carlos Airport.
 Of the key air pollutants measured at this station, only ozone and particulate matter have exceeded state or federal standards in the past decade.

 - Six air quality pollutants are considered to determine good air quality, set by the U.S. Environmental Protection Agency: ozone (O3), particulate matter (PM10and PM5), carbon monoxide (CO), nitrogen dioxide (NO2), sulfur dioxide (SO2), and lead (Pb).

 - The percentage of monitored days in the Bay Area with good air quality dropped sharply in 2013, but rose significantly in all Bay Area counties in 2014.

 - In 2016, PM 2.5 reached the “Moderate” range on 58 days, compared with 32 days in 2015.
 However, the county had zero days in the category of “Unhealthy for Sensitive Groups”.

 - All nine Bay Area counties increased their percent of monitored air days with “Good” quality from 2015 to 2016, except San Mateo County.

 - Tons of waste disposed in San Mateo County increased 2.2% in 2016.
 This is partially due to population growth as well as an increase in business related disposal and enhanced recycling programs (recycling materials that otherwise would not have been included in the waste stream).

 - According to a 2014 study of the composition of solid waste in California, over 17% is paper, at least 16% is food, and approximately 10% is plastic.

 - The per capita disposal rate increased by 1.5% in San Mateo County and 5% for the state of California from 2015 to 2016.
 CalRecycle suggests that this increase is due to growth in the labor market, real estate market, and construction.